MansiJogi24/Demo1/README.md

 # Demo1
-This is my Demo repo.
+This is my first Git repo.
 Author-Mansi Jogi